Childhood Vaccinations

 16 weeks | 6-in-1 vaccine – 3rd dose Pneumococcal (PCV) vaccine |

-I year and 6 months (18 months) | 6-in-1 vaccine (4th dose for children born on or after 1 July 2024) MMR vaccine (2nd dose for children born on or after 1 July 2024) |
+| 1 year and 6 months (18 months) | 6-in-1 vaccine (4th dose for children born on or after 1 July 2024) MMRV vaccine (1st or 2nd dose for children born on or after 1 July 2024) |

-2 to 15 years | Flu vaccine [annual] |
+2 to 15 years | Flu vaccine (annual) |

 12 to 13 years | HPV vaccine |